matthiasnoback/microsoft-translator/README.md

  * Removed Datamarket token compatibility: Azure datamarket is not longer available so this has been removed from v3.x

 ## TODO

- * Make CachedClient work (now bypasses any SendRequest call)
 * There are some more calls to be implemented, and also some more tests to be added.